VIS viva intranasal contra la influenza

 El Programa nacional de compensación por lesiones causadas por vacunas (VICP) es un programa federal que fue creado con la finalidad de compensar a las personas que quizás sufrieron lesiones a causa de ciertas vacunas.
 Claims regarding alleged injury or death due to vaccination have a time limit for filing, which may be as short as two years.
 Visite las páginas de VICP website or call 1-800-338-2382 to learn about the program and about filing a claim.

-Many Vaccine Information Statements are available in español and other languages.
-Vea https://www.immunize.org/vis.
+Many vaccine information statements are available in Spanish and other languages.
+Vea www.immunize.org/vis

 Vaccine Information Statement (Interim)